Digital-Humanities-Jena/heritage-data-processor/README.md

 ## Getting Started

 ### **Downloads & Releases**
-You can find the latest release binary for macOS in the Releases section of this repository.
+You will be able to find the latest release binary for macOS, Windows and Linux in the Releases section of this repository after some testing is done around *v0.1.0-alpha.3*.

-Please note that the current macOS binary has undergone limited testing on one other machine.
-Binaries for other platforms (Windows, Linux) will be tested and uploaded in the near future.
+Please note that those binaries have undergone limited testing on one other machines.

 #### **macOS Installation**
 If you are using macOS, you will probably need to remove the quarantine attribute from the application after downloading it.
 To do so, open the Terminal and e.g. run the following command: